RCHG/rchg.github.io/_posts/2015-11-11-Euler-Lagrange.md

 $$C[x,f] = \int_{a}^{b}h(x,f,f')dx $$

-where the function $$h$$ and the value $C$ are both known.
+where the function $$h$$ and the value $$C$$ are both known.
 This problem can be resolved given the Theorem of Euler-Lagrange and the method of Lagrange Multipliers.